Prisoner of Paradise (2002 film)

 Prisoner of Paradise is a 2002 documentary film directed by Malcolm Clarke and Stuart Sender.
-The film is an international co-production of Canada, the United States, and the United Kingdom, and tells the true story of Kurt Gerron, a German-Jewish cabaret and film actor in the 1920s and 1930s who was deported to the Theresienstadt concentration camp in Czechoslovakia during World War II.
-There, Gerron was ordered to write and direct a Nazi propaganda film.
+The film is an international co-production of Canada, the United States, and the United Kingdom, and tells the true story of Kurt Gerron, a German-Jewish cabaret and film actor and director in the 1920s and 1930s who was deported to the Theresienstadt concentration camp in Czechoslovakia during World War II.
+There, Gerron was ordered to write and direct a Nazi propaganda film, Theresienstadt.
+Ein Dokumentarfilm aus dem jüdischen Siedlungsgebiet, before being deported to Auschwitz concentration camp, where he and his wife Olga were murdered on 30 October 1944.

 Prisoner of Paradise received mostly positive reviews and was nominated for Best Documentary Feature at the 75th Academy Awards.
 Clarke won an award from the Directors Guild of Canada for his work on the film, and he and Sender were together nominated for Outstanding Directing – Documentaries at the 55th Directors Guild of America Awards.

-Content
+Synopsis

 The documentary is a chronicle of the life and career of Kurt Gerron.
 During the 1920s and early 1930s, Gerron was a well-known cabaret and film actor in Berlin.
 He sang the song "Mack the Knife" in the initial production of Brecht's The Threepenny Opera and appeared in a supporting role in Josef von Sternberg's classic German sound film The Blue Angel, co-starring Marlene Dietrich.
 When the Nazis came to power, Gerron remained in Germany, in spite of serious warnings by von Sternberg and Peter Lorre that he should leave the country.

 Later, Gerron moved to Paris and Amsterdam in order to continue his entertainment career.
 He was captured by the Nazis in 1943 and sent with other Jews to the Theresienstadt concentration camp located near Prague.
 In 1944, the Nazis promoted this as a model settlement where the Jews were being well-treated and allowed a visit from the International Red Cross, to placate the Danish government.
 That year, the Nazis recruited Gerron to write and direct a 23-minute propaganda film, Theresienstadt.
 It presented the concentration camp as a "wonderful" place.
 Despite his cooperation, Gerron and his wife were subsequently included in the liquidation of the ghetto and deported to Auschwitz concentration camp, where they were both murdered.